gennadiryan/jl2py/README.md

 #### TODOs

+- Incorporate GC stack into pypiccolo/jl2py implementation
-- Consider whether Cython is preferable to ctypes
+- Consider whether Cython is preferable to ctypes (probably not necessary)

 ##### Comments